+- 1. Click the Workbooks tab 🗈. - 2.
+On the Workbooks page, click New workbook.

+The Add To Page pane opens on the Data tab.
+The Data tab includes the data sources that are available to you in your current deployment.

+3. Click Files.

-- 1. On the Workbooks page, click New workbook. - The Add To Page pane opens on the Data tab.
-The Data tab includes Content, Groups, Organization, Living Atlas, Boundaries, Excel or CSV, and Database. - 2.
-Click Excel or CSV. - Click Browse my computer and open the Excel file or drag the file onto the Add To Page window.
+4. Click Browse my computer and open the Excel file or drag the file onto the Add To Page window.
 Click Add.

-The workbook opens with the CollegeScorecard.
-Table 1 dataset in the data pane.
+The workbook opens with the CollegeScorecard.Table1 dataset in the data pane.

-4. Click Untitled Workbook and replace it with a unique and useful title, such as US Colleges - Your Name.
+5. Click Untitled Workbook and replace it with a unique and useful title, such as US Colleges - Your Name.
 Including your name in the title will make your workbook easier to find if you share your work.
-Click Save.
+Click the Save button on the workbook toolbar.